blog-banner

 On the market, in Quebec, this type of roofing is available in several colours and finishes, including crystal white, opaque, and opaline, as well as see-through smoke brown, and more.
 It's easy to trim/cut and install, just like its maintenance: simply spray it with vinegar and water to effectively clean your polycarbonate roof.

-With such a list of advantages, no drawbacks nor constraints would be amazing.
-However, polycarbonate is a material that, despite its potential to filter certain noises, tends to amplify those generated by rain, hail, and other similar types of impact.
+While polycarbonate has many advantages, it does have some drawbacks.
+For starters, polycarbonate is a material that, despite its potential to filter certain noises, tends to amplify those generated by rain, hail, and other similar types of impact.

-Moreover, while this type of roof protects against UV rays, it doesn't block light (except for corrugated* or opaque polycarbonate roofing sheets) and therefore, installing a blackout system (roller shutter or blinds) is highly recommended to avoid being blinded by the sun in the summer.
-Its lifespan is on average limited to 15 years, far from the 70 years that, for instance, tiles offer, and even further from the century-long durability that slate and sheet metal normally offer.
+Moreover, while this type of roof protects against UV rays, it doesn't block light (except for corrugated or opaque polycarbonate roofing sheets).
+Therefore, installing a blackout system (such as roller shutters or blinds) is highly recommended to avoid excessive sunlight in the summer.

-* Corrugated polycarbonate is another type of polycarbonate sheeting, one which is less common and generally used for double-skin or steel roofs.
+Corrugated polycarbonate (plastic) is another type of polycarbonate sheeting, one which is less common and generally used for double-skin or steel roofs.
 It can be easily combined with another layer of honeycomb polycarbonate for added insulation.
-It can be used to create a skylight in a steel roof, for example.
+For example, it can be used to create a skylight in a steel roof.

 Source: Canva

 In Quebec, a lot of construction companies carry polycarbonate sheets for sale.
-For a standard-size polycarbonate sheet, the average price is around $50 to $60.
+For a standard-sized polycarbonate sheet, the average price is around $50 to $60.

 For example, a 24" x 8" Vicwest Suntuf clear polycarbonate roof panel costs $50, while a 12' Tuftex corrugated polycarbonate roofing sheet, is about $60.
-However, in comparison, costs for a solarium/sunroom, which is roughly 85% glass, vary between $258 and $226 per square foot.
+In comparison, costs for a solarium/sunroom, which is roughly 85% glass, vary between $258 and $226 per square foot.

 Because of its many advantages, such as being lightweight, flexible, and UV-resistant, polycarbonate is a great option for those who want to shield their verandas, pergolas, greenhouses, and any other outdoor structure, while keeping the whole process rather simple.